400k+

 Efficiency

-2,500+ companies trust REVELO with their tech hiring needs
+2,500+ companies trust Revelo with their tech hiring needs

 What Is a TypeScript Developer?

-What makes a strong TypeScript developer is knowing when the type system helps and when it gets in the way.
+What separates a strong TypeScript developer is knowing when the type system helps and when it gets in the way.
 They've built generics that solve real problems, configured strict tsconfig settings without slowing down the team, and shipped production code that other developers can actually read six months later.

 Why Hire TypeScript Developers?

 Revelo's nearshore TypeScript developers work across frameworks like React, Next.js, and Node, and they've shipped production code in all of them.
 They join your team in your timezone, ramp up fast, and write the kind of typed, testable code that doesn't create tech debt for the next person.
+You get a vetted shortlist in 72 hours, with most clients hiring in under two weeks, at 30–50% savings compared to equivalent US hires.

 What Does It Cost to Hire a TypeScript Developer?